 Of course getting friends around to make something together, while they eat and drink, would also fit very well with the Hygge concept.

 If Hygge suits your style, you may like to read more in The Little Book of Hygge: The Danish Way to Live Well.

 About the author

 Suni Golightly has been a writer and editor for over 30 years, in Australia and internationally.
-Having studied interior design at the celebrated Enmore Design Centre, Suni has a special interest in design and architecture, and has written on the subject for a variety of magazines including Vogue, Luxury Home Design, Complete Home, Outdoor Living, Kitchens & Bathrooms Quarterly and Style Magazine to name a few.
+Having studied interior design at the celebrated Enmore Design Centre, Suni has a special interest in design and architecture.
+She has written on the subject for a variety of magazines including Vogue, Luxury Home Design, Complete Home, Outdoor Living, and Style Magazine to name a few.
 Suni also has extensive experience writing about travel and lifestyle and was previously the editor of Weekend, and the Features Editor for APN Newspapers.

 Disclaimer: This post contains some affiliate links.
 This means when you click on a link and purchase something from that site, we may make a small commission at no extra cost to you.
 This article was originally published in March 2019 and has been updated with new information and imagery.